The House of the Scorpion: Themes

 The House of the Scorpion is a story about the struggle to survive as a free individual and the search for a personal identity.
 The novel deals with issues and ethics around human cloning.

+Technology: Matt wrestles with his status as a clone, as well as what being El Patrón's clone means for his future.
+Trained as a scientist, Nancy Farmer recognized the positives of modern technology, as well as human's ability to "pervert" it, particularly where it concerns cloning drug lords and making powerful bombs and other weapons.
+Discussing cloning, Nancy Farmer disclosed she has "consciously not really judged" cloning humans, so long as it's not for their body parts, and does not mind when animals are cloned.
+Further, though Matt is a direct clone of El Patrón, he is not a complete duplicate, and possesses qualities unique to an upbringing surrounded by love and certain circumstances.
+Though clones possess the same DNA and physical appearance, there are certain traits that only appear if they were nurtured.
+For example, Matt proves to be musically gifted, a talent encouraged by Celia.
+El Patrón possesses the same talent, yet it "withered and died" due to lack of training.

+Coming of Age: As a clone, Matt's value is in the health of his organs, as to prolong the life of his benefactor, El Patrón.
+Clones share the same status as cattle, and Matt is "regarded as property whose value extends only as far as the usefulness of his body parts."
+In The House of the Scorpion, coming of age for Matt means "claiming humanity", and rising above his status as livestock.
+The book centers around Matt's journey to claim independence, self-worth, and sense of purpose in an environment surrounded by hate.

 Literary style

 Though the novel details moral issues involved with human cloning, in his review for The New York Times, Roger Sutton argued that the novel is only nominally science fiction, and is more often a realistic fiction tale with elements of the adventure story.

 Reception

 Reviewing the novel in The New York Times, Roger Sutton traced the novel's roots back to Pinocchio, as both novels feature non-human characters desperate to become human.
 Sutton called the novel "a big, ambitious tale."

 Publishers Weekly, in a starred review of the novel, noted that "Farmer grippingly demonstrates that there are no easy answers.
 The questions she raises will haunt readers long after the final page."

 Kirkus Reviews, also in a starred review, called The House of the Scorpion "a must-read for SF fans."